Full-Stack-Development-Guide/roadmap/README.md

 - [ ] Testing

 #### Website Parameters
-- Performace (Fast loading time/ response time)
+- Performance (Fast loading time/ response time)
   - Lazy loading
   - Off the components
   - Use of CDN for images